agbrs/agb/README.md

 `examples` - bigger examples of a complete game, made during game jams

-`mgba-test-runner` - a wrapper around the [mgba](https://mgba.io) emulator which allows us to write unit tests in rust
+`emulator` - Rust bindings for the [mgba](https://mgba.io) emulator used for our purposes.
+Currently this does not accept contributions.

 `template` - the source for the [template repository](https://github.com/agbrs/template)